top of page

 So you want a Greyhound.....

-Greyhounds love to run, they do not require lots of exercise but should have a short walk daily and a few times a week in an area big enough to run in.
-They do not require large homes as to most the day they lazy around sleeping.
+Greyhounds love to run, they do not require a lot of exercise, but should have a short walk daily and a few times a week in an area big enough to run in.
+They do not require large homes, they spend most their day being lazy and laying around or sleeping.
 They have small heads which require a special martingale collar so it does not slip off, due to the fragility and thin skin of their neck it must be soft material.

 Greyhounds as puppies are one of the easiest to raise but are still puppies.
 They still chew up things, still play and still require proper potty training.
 They can be crate trained for at night but during the day should not be left crated for more than a few hours.
 Greyhounds are inside dogs, they cannot be left out all day and night in the back yard.